AtQ0/book-tracker/README.md

 - DATABASE_URL:
 - NEXTAUTH_SECRET:

 All other variables in `.env.example` already contain safe defaults for local development and do not need to be changed.
+For production, override the `SMTP_*` variables (and `MAIL_FROM`) in `.env.production` with your SendGrid settings.

 Example: